bling/dotemacs/README.md

 # dotemacs

-This is a KISS Emacs config.
+This is my personal KISS Emacs config.

 # intro